nvbf/nvbf.github.io/index.md

 https://beach.volleyball.no/

-Let's you Signup and do the payment of a tournament, pluss result ranking.
+Let's you signup and do the payment of a tournament, pluss result ranking.

-The backend part of this project is currently not accesibale to the public
+**Superseded by Profixio.**

 * Source: Currently not public
 * Main Developer (fronend): [@sindresvendby](https://github.com/sindresvendby)